Back to blog

 Where it falls short: Per-seat pricing makes Reply expensive as you scale.
 The LinkedIn automation requires a separate Chrome extension and runs from your browser, which means it stops when your computer is off.
 Email warm-up is a separate product (Reply Warm-up) rather than integrated.

-Pricing: Starts at $59/user/month.
-Business plan at $99/user/month.
-Agency plans available with volume discounts.
+Pricing: Per-seat tiers, with agency plans and volume discounts.
 Explore our Reply.io alternative page for comparable tools.

 Best for: Mid-market sales teams already using a CRM who want to add structured multichannel outreach.
 Our comparison of the best LinkedIn automation tools in 2026 covers the LinkedIn side in more detail.